panghy/lionrock/README.md

 ## Features

-* An implementation of the server (lionrock-foundationdb-server) that's backed by an actual FoundationDB Cluster built using Spring Boot
+* An implementation of the server (lionrock-foundationdb-server) that's backed by an actual FoundationDB Cluster
 * Could be used as a facade layer in front of a FoundationDB Server without having to utilize native libraries
 * An API-compatible (with caveats) drop-in replacement of the FoundationDB Java Client is provided that talks to the gRPC server instead of using native libraries